-The Program is offered through a joint collaboration of participating government agencies in New South Wales (NSW), Victoria (VIC), South Australia (SA) and the Australian Capital Territory (ACT).
+The Program is offered through a joint collaboration of participating government agencies in New South Wales (NSW), Victoria (VIC) and South Australia (SA).
 It is governed by the National GreenPower Steering Group (NGPSG).
-The NSW Department of Planning, Industry and Environment is the GreenPower Program Manager for both accreditation and marketing functions and is responsible for administering the Program on behalf of the NGPSG.
+The NSW Office of Energy and Climate Change is the GreenPower Program Manager for both accreditation and marketing functions and is responsible for administering the Program on behalf of the NGPSG.